 The First Egg

-But the new OneEgg farm with its 2,000 chickens changed that!
+But the new OneEgg farm with its 2,000 chickens changed that.

-Countless prayers have been spoken as we have sought different ways to add protein to the diets of the children.
 Animal protein is essential for cognitive and physical development, especially in young children.
 Children who receive adequate amounts of protein before age five have higher IQs and stronger mental development.

 Eggs come in the perfect package, do not need to be refrigerated, don't rely on rain (like crops) are easy to hard boil and are filled with important nutrients.